 How many TB cases and deaths are there?

-TB incidence has been falling globally for several years and fell at a rate of 2.2% per year between 2010 and 2011.
+TB incidence has been falling globally for several years and fell at an average rate of about 1.5% per year between 2000 and 2013.

 The world and all of WHO’s six regions are on track to achieve the Millennium Development Goal target that TB incidence rates should be falling by 2015.